edwardmadi/org/README.md

 Code4rena is an interdependent community of people doing highly subjective work in a greenfield industry.

-In order to facilitate consensus building, this repository contains the mechanism, rules, and best current practices (BCPs) of Code4rena contests:
+In order to facilitate consensus building, this repository contains the mechanism, rules, and best current practices of Code4rena contests:

-- **[Mechanism](mechanism.md)** represents the fundamentals of how audit contests work, how awards are distributed.
+- **[Mechanism](mechanism.md)** represents the fundamentals of how audit contests work and how awards are distributed.
-- **[Rules](rules/)** support the mechanism with nuance applied in subjective scenarios.
-(Some rules may become part of the core mechanism if they gain enough consensus and maturity to be able to be interpreted objectively.)
+- **[Rules](rules/)** support the mechanism with nuance applied in subjective scenarios as interpreted by judges
-- **[Best Current Practices (BCPs)](bcps/)** are community-driven standards intended to provide guidance for sponsors, judges, and wardens.
-(Some BCPs may become eventually rules.)
+- **Best Current Practices** are community-driven discussions intended to provide guidance for sponsors, judges, and wardens.
+You can find discussions of best current practices in open [rules issues](https://github.com/code-423n4/rulebook/issues?q=is%3Aissue+is%3Aopen+label%3Arules).

 # Contributing